DOCA NVMe Emulation Application Guide

 Stop the NVMe-oF DOCA DMA pool

-Stop the DMA context associated with the CQ and frees all elements of the NVMe-oF DOCA CQ.
+Stop the DMA context associated with the Completion Queue and frees all elements of the NVMe-oF DOCA Completion Queue.

 Stop the NVMe-oF DOCA DPA communication channel, halting both the receive and send message queues.